-The Order of Canada Jazz Ensemble – Sweet Canadiana Tribute to Oscar Peterson
+The Order of Canada Jazz Ensemble – Suite Canadiana Tribute to Oscar Peterson

 with The Swing Shift Big Band

-In their only North American performance in 2017, legendary jazz greats Guido Basso, Tommy Banks, Dave Young, Terry Clarke & Jens Lindemann will perform their arrangement of Oscar Peterson’s classic album Canadiana Suite from start to finish, accompanied by the Swing Shift Big Band.
+The Order of Canada Jazz Ensemble are legendary jazz musicians Tommy Banks, Dave Young, Terry Clarke & Jens Lindemann, who along with special guest guitarist Reg Schwager will perform their arrangement of Oscar Peterson’s classic album Canadiana Suite from start to finish, accompanied by the Swing Shift Big Band.
 The members of the Order of Canada Jazz Ensemble have worked with many of the greatest jazz musicians the world has seen, including Oscar Peterson, Buddy Rich, Dizzy Gillespie, Count Basie, & Duke Ellington.
 Of course it need not be said that all of the members of this special jazz ensemble are Canadian, and have been awarded the Order of Canada.

 The best-selling Canadian classical ensemble of all time selling over 2 million albums, Canadian Brass are three time Grammy Award nominees, sixteen time JUNO award nominees, whose albums top the Classical billboard charts and whose performances sell out around the world.
 These gentlemen are Canadian cultural ambassadors, bringing the ‘fun’ into Classical music, introducing it to the young and young at heart, delighting audiences with their performances and unique repertoire.
 Don’t miss this rare appearance at a free festival!